Family Romaleidae - Lubber Grasshoppers

 Often (i.e. Dracotettix

-, and most tropical species) with pronounced "prosternal spine" between the front legs (charater shared with "Spurthroat" subfamilies Cyrtacanthacridinae
+, and most tropical species), but not always with pronounced "prosternal spine" between the front legs (charater shared with "Spurthroat" subfamilies Cyrtacanthacridinae

 , etc.), but not with "Slant-face" and "Band-wing" subfamilies (Gomphocerinae